-…was referred to the Frankston AEC with a history of being quiet, not eating and vomiting for two days.
-As a young Labrador, the referring veterinarian knew that this was a big cause for concern – there always has to be a significant problem to put a Labrador off their food!
-Tilly was also known to be a chewer and she had passed a sock in her stools on the day that she became sick.
+Tilly was referred to our 24-hour Frankston emergency vet hospital with a history of being quiet, not eating and vomiting for two days.
+As a young Labrador, the referring veterinarian knew that this was a big cause for concern – after all, there must be a significant problem to put a Labrador off their food!
+Tilly was a known chewer and she had passed a sock in her stools on the day that she became sick.

 What had Tilly eaten?

-Amazingly, she was keen to start eating some warm, cooked chicken only 24 hours after surgery and continued to progress well.
-She went home after 2 days in hospital and was greeted with great joy by her family who were able to identify the sock!
+Amazingly, Tilly was keen to start eating some warm, cooked chicken only 24 hours after surgery and continued to progress well.
+She went home after two days at the Frankston AEC hospital and was greeted with great joy by her family who were able to identify the sock!